vadis-project/sv-ident/README.md

 # SV-Ident: Survey Variable Identification Shared Task (2022)

-This is the repository for the shared task SV-Ident: Survey Variable Identification, which will be held at the [Third Workshop on Scholarly Document Processing](https://sdproc.org/2022/) at [COLING 2022](https://coling2022.org).
+This is the repository for the shared task SV-Ident: **S**urvey **V**ariable **Ident**ification, which will be held at the [Third Workshop on Scholarly Document Processing](https://sdproc.org/2022/) at [COLING 2022](https://coling2022.org).

 ## Task Description
-The task aims to build systems that, given a social science publication, can robustly identify all mentions of relevant survey variables.
+The task aims to build systems that, given a scientific social science publication, can robustly identify all mentions of relevant survey variables (see [http://www.aclweb.org/anthology/W17-2907](http://www.aclweb.org/anthology/W17-2907) for more explanations).

 The shared task is split into two sub-tasks: